DMarby/picsum-photos/README.md

 Lorem Ipsum... but for photos.
 Lorem Picsum is a service providing easy to use, stylish placeholders.
-It's written in Go, and uses Redis, PostgreSQL and DigitalOcean Spaces.
+It's written in Go, and uses Redis and DigitalOcean Spaces.

 ## Running locally for development
 First, make sure you have Go installed, and this git repo cloned.